|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 "The ultimate disease--the root disease--is the illusory thinking that we are separate from the Whole.
 To heal the disease is to realize that we are Whole, that the separation is but an illusion."

-Thus, the goal of this petition is to heal the fragmented mentality through promoting an ethical system based on the most fundamental, universal, unifying belief in the world: that everything emanates from One, Supremely Good and Beautiful Source, and, therefore, everything is essentially One.
+The goal of this petition is to heal the world's fragmented mentality through promoting an ethical system based on the belief that everything emanates from One, Supremely Good and Beautiful Source, and, therefore, everything is essentially One.

-This simple, universal belief has resounding ethical implications (e.g. we should treat all things with love, compassion, and respect), healing the world on a fundamental level.
+This simple belief provides a logical basis for the pursuit of love, compassion, and respect, healing the world on a fundamental level.

 This belief is so universal and so powerful, it is high time it receives its due honor and support.